Birth through grade 3

-Students are formally admitted to the teacher preparation program when they earn a passing score on the Illinois Basic Skills Test or the Test of Academic Proficiency and have a minimum 2.7 GPA in all undergraduate courses.
+Students are formally admitted to the teacher preparation program when they earn a passing score on the Illinois Test of Academic Proficiency, have a minimum 2.7 GPA in all undergraduate courses, and have demonstrated professional dispositions.
 Students may take general education requirements, academic concentration courses, and the following five education courses without having earned admission to the program.

 Field and clinical experiences in early childhood education involve urban and suburban placements and must include culturally diverse learners.
 Students are placed in pre-primary and primary settings, and engage in individual, small group, and whole class instruction, observation, and participation in community based activities.
 A minimum of 120 hours of field experiences and service learning are required prior to student teaching.